 Great dog parks have enclosed areas specifically for small dogs.
 The new enclosure keeps them safe, yet still allows them to socialize, which is especially important for smaller dogs.

-Fun stuff (agility equipment, etc.) A park that provides material for dogs to practice their fundamental skills is an exceptional park.
+Fun stuff (agility equipment, pools, and more) A park that provides material for dogs to practice their fundamental skills is exceptional.
 Having some essential agility equipment and exercise equipment is a fun way for dogs and owners to interact together.
 It also shows signs of a good dog park by providing its users what they seek to enhance their experience.

 A pet park is either the perfect place to socialize and exercise your dog, or the best place to traumatize your dog.
 That perception is a reality, but these two perceptions are worlds apart.
 Which one is right?